bastionzero/terraform-provider-bastionzero/docs/data-sources/bzero_targets.md

 <a id="nestedatt--bzero_targets"></a>
 ### Nested Schema for `bzero_targets`

-Optional:

-- `control_channel` (Attributes) Information about the target's backing agent's currently active control channel. (see [below for nested schema](#nestedatt--bzero_targets--control_channel))
-- `last_agent_update` (String) The time this target's backing agent last had a transition change in status formatted as a UTC timestamp string in RFC 3339 format.

 Read-Only:

 - `agent_public_key` (String) The target's backing agent's public key.
 - `agent_version` (String) The target's backing agent's version.
+- `control_channel` (Attributes) Information about the target's backing agent's currently active control channel.
+Null if the target has no active control channel. (see [below for nested schema](#nestedatt--bzero_targets--control_channel))
 - `environment_id` (String) The target's environment's ID.
 - `id` (String) The target's unique ID.
+- `last_agent_update` (String) The time this target's backing agent last had a transition change in status formatted as a UTC timestamp string in RFC 3339 format.
+Null if there has not been a single transition change.
 - `name` (String) The target's name.
 - `region` (String) The BastionZero region that this target has connected to (follows same naming convention as AWS regions).
 - `status` (String) The target's status (one of "NotActivated", "Offline", "Online", "Terminated", "Error", or "Restarting").